criyle/go-judge/README.md

 Sandbox:

 - The default concurrency equal to number of CPU, Can be specified with `-parallelism` flag.
+- `-mount-conf` specifies detailed mount configuration, please refer [File System Mount](https://docs.goj.ac/mount) as a reference (Linux only)
+- `-file-timeout` specifies maximum TTL for file created in file store （e.g. `30m`)
-- The default file store is in memory, local cache can be specified with `-dir` flag.
+- The default file store is in memory(`/dev/shm/`), local cache can be specified with `-dir` flag.
-- The default CGroup prefix is `gojudge`, Can be specified with `-cgroup-prefix` flag.
-- `-src-prefix` to restrict `src` copyIn path split by comma (need to be absolute path) (example: `/bin,/usr`)
-- `-time-limit-checker-interval` specifies time limit checker interval (default 100ms) (valid value: \[1ms, 1s\])
+- `-time-limit-checker-interval` specifies time limit checker interval (default 100ms)
 - `-output-limit` specifies size limit of POSIX rlimit of output (default 256MiB)
 - `-extra-memory-limit` specifies the additional memory limit to check memory limit exceeded (default 16KiB)
 - `-copy-out-limit` specifies the default file copy out max (default 64MiB)
 - `-open-file-limit` specifies the max number of open files (default 256)
-- `-cpuset` specifies `cpuset.cpus` cgroup for each container (Linux only)
 - `-container-cred-start` specifies container `setuid` / `setgid` credential start point (default: 0 (disabled)) (Linux only)
   - for example, by default container 0 will run with 10001 uid & gid and container 1 will run with 10002 uid & gid...
+- `-pre-fork` specifies number of container to create when server starts
+- The default CGroup prefix is `gojudge`, Can be specified with `-cgroup-prefix` flag.
+- `-cpuset` specifies `cpuset.cpus` cgroup for each container (Linux only)
 - `-enable-cpu-rate` enabled `cpu` cgroup to control cpu rate using cfs_quota & cfs_period control (Linux only)
   - `-cpu-cfs-period` specifies cfs_period if cpu rate is enabled (default 100ms) (valid value: \[1ms, 1s\])
-- `-seccomp-conf` specifies `seccomp` filter setting to load when running program (need build tag `seccomp`) (Linux only)
-  - for example, by `strace -c prog` to get all `syscall` needed and restrict to that sub set
-  - however, the `syscall` count in one platform(e.g. x86_64) is not suitable for all platform, so this option is not recommended
-  - the program killed by seccomp filter will have status `Dangerous Syscall`
-- `-pre-fork` specifies number of container to create when server starts
-- `-tmp-fs-param` specifies the tmpfs parameter for `/w` and `/tmp` when using default mounting (Linux only)
-- `-file-timeout` specifies maximum TTL for file created in file store （e.g. `30m`)
-- `-mount-conf` specifies detailed mount configuration, please refer `mount.yaml` as a reference (Linux only)
-- `-container-init-path` specifies path to `cinit` (do not use, debug only) (Linux only)

-### Environment Variables

-Environment variable will be override by command line arguments if they both present and all command line arguments have its correspond environment variable (e.g. `ES_HTTP_ADDR`).
-Run `go-judge --help` to see all the environment variable configurations.
+### Terminal in Container

+Download `go-judge-shell` from [Release](https://github.com/criyle/go-judge/releases) and run.
+It will connect local `go-judge`, and open an interactive shell in the container for debugging purpose.

 ### Return Status